Visited on: 12th August, 2017.

 This is considered to be a famous “Parihara Sthalam” to remove obstacles from marriage proposals.

-Some of the important festivals celebrated in this temple are –
+Some of the other important festivals celebrated in this temple are –

 Vinayakar Chaturthi in the Tamil month of Aavani (Aug-Sept),